abhimanbhau/BrilliantSpy/README.md

-CatalystSpy
+BrilliantSpy
 ===========
 Turns Your PC Into An Intelligent Spy

-What is CatalystSpy?
+What is BrilliantSpy?

-1. 'CatalystSpy' is an intelligent Spying application which makes use of web-cam or/and microphone
+1. 'BrilliantSpy' is an intelligent Spying application which makes use of web-cam or/and microphone
 2. It is written in C#.
 It makes use of AForge.NET, Kellerman-Encryption-Library, DOTNETZIP.
 All these libraries are open source(Except kellerman).
 3. .NET version 2.0+ are supported.

 How does it work?

-1. CatalystSpy takes feed from any camera(web-cam/USB camera) connected to your PC.
+1. BrilliantSpy takes feed from any camera(web-cam/USB camera) connected to your PC.
 2. It then processes every single frame for detecting motion.
 3. If motion detected is more than the threshold value then alarm is raised(both audio and visual).